- Benefits and welfare rights

 You can also hand in a claim form at the Civic Offices on the Broadway in Bexleyheath.
 However, no-one will be able to help you if you have a specific query regarding benefits.
 The Civic Offices are open Monday to Friday 9am - 5pm.
 The address is:

 London Borough of Bexley

-You can phone us on 0345 3022317 (this is a local rate telephone number) between 8am and 6pm weekdays and 9am to 1pm on Saturday.
+You can phone us on 0345 3022317 (this is a local rate telephone number) between 9am and 5pm Monday to Friday.